 Baby checklist: preparing your home

-Getting your home ready can be a good way to help you, your partner and your other children prepare for your new baby’s arrival.
+Getting your home ready can be a good way to prepare yourself, your partner and your other children for your new baby’s arrival.

 Where baby sleeps